wiobber/ximeraTasks/README.md

 All answerables (\answer, multipleChoice, selectAll, wordChoice) must be coded inside a LaTeX environment, e.g. problem, exercise, theorem, example, any environment - bascially a "box."

 If a page has no answerables, students get completion credit for landing on the page.
+I suppose if I could "ask for the Moon," I'd like for **students to have to scroll to somewhere near the bottom of the content.**

 If the page has environments, some with answerables, then **the total page score is determined by the number of environments with answerables.**
 Technically, the total page score is 1, with each enviroment contining an answerable being worth 1/(number of environments with answerables).
 If environments are nested, (boxes within boxes) Any answerable within the nests triggers this to be counted.